 A PIGEON AND A BOY (Novel, 2007)

 Tour guide Yair Mendelson tells about his surprising conception and birth; about his mother, who gave him a sum of money allowing him to build a new home and leave his wife; and about the woman contractor who renovates his house and becomes his lover.
-Concurrently, he unravels a wondrous story of love that evolves between two handlers of homing pigeons that blossoms in the early 40s and lasts until Israel’s War of Independence, from the pigeon that carries the first love letter between the two fourteen year olds to the pigeon that alights from the midst of the battle of Jerusalem, carrying the final letter, with it’s most unusual content that is unparalleled in the history of homing pigeons and in the annals of literature.
+Concurrently, he unravels a wondrous story of love that evolves between two handlers of homing pigeons and blossoms in the early 40s, lasting until Israel’s War of Independence.
 A Pigeon And A Boy, Shalev’s sixth novel, is a captivating and moving story of a boy and his home, a nest and a girl, a pigeon and a baby.
-A tale of wandering passion and the return home-whether by humans or winged creatures.
+A tale of wandering passion and the return home—whether by humans or winged creatures.

 BEGINNINGS (nonfiction excerpt)